andrejlukic/nlp-opinion-mining/README.md

 |	Nokia_6610.txt	|	37	|	74	|	52	|	0.33	|	0.42	|	0.37	|
 |	Average values	|	**34.20**	|	**84.60**	|	**52.20**	|	**0.29**	|	**0.39**	|	**0.33**	|

 By comparing these two tables it can be seen the increase of recall by roughly 12% by including the frequent item sets.
+Adding the frequent item sets doesn't consider the position of a word in a sentence and this poses a new challenge of prunning the feature candidates that have little sense.
+Some words combinations returned by the Apriori will not be sensible and the best way to remove the is the feature prunning approach discussed in the following section.

 ### Removing useless features

-Feature prunning step was introduced after the feature mining step to remove extra features that make little sense.
+After adding bigrams and trigram as well as the frequent item sets there are many redundant and weird looking feature candidates that need to be removed.
+For this reason a new prunning step has been added in the improved model that runs after the feature mining has collected the feature candidates and attempts to reduce the amount of bad feature candidates.
+Using the two methods below approximatelly 23% of feature candidates get removed.

 #### Redundancy prunning

 All the features are first separated on the base of the number of words they consist of.
 Single word features are considered to be a general version of the multiple word features if the multiple word feature contains the single word feature.
-As per [1] the features are prunned based on their p-support, ie the number of times they occur in sentences on their own.
+For example a digital camera might indicate the same feature as camera in specific cases.
+In other cases the general word will have no sense at all as in the case of batter life vs life.
+Here the approach described in [1] was followed and the features were prunned based on their p-support, ie the number of times they occur in sentences on their own vs with another feature.

 ### Compactness prunning

-Features from the Apriori frequent item set mining could be combination of words otherwise relatively far apart in a sentence.
-These kind of features might not be the best candidates so they are removed.
-The approach for prunning those features that are not "compact" is taken from [1] and distance of 3 words in at least two sentences is reused.
+Features from the Apriori frequent item set mining could be combination of words that are otherwise relatively far apart in a sentence.
+These kind of features might not be the best candidates so they are also removed.
+The main criterium is the distance of the words in an original sentence.
+If the distance is too long then the feature is considered not compact.
+Since features can occure more than once in the same sentence all possible distances were calculated and then the minimum distance is considered.
+The treshold for prunning those features that are not "compact" is taken from [1] and distance of 3 words in at least two sentences is reused.

 ## Appendix

 ### Source code quick guide

-All of the source code is available in the accompanying  [Jupyter notebook](./EDA final.ipynb)
+All of the source code is available in the accompanying  [Jupyter notebook](./opinion_mining.ipynb)

 #### Corpus, Review, Sentence representation